 What does “priority” mean?

 Students who apply early will be assigned priority lottery numbers, meaning that your number will be better than students in the same cohort who do not apply early.
 Lottery numbers are based on cohort group (not class standing) and the number of semesters on campus, so a rising senior will have a better lottery number than a rising junior, when both apply early.
 Keep in mind that housing assignments will be made for Early Sign‐up applicants based on the average of all roommates’ lottery numbers.

 How many apartments are available for early sign up?

 There are 21 4‐bedroom apartments and 36 2-bedroom units.
 One 4‐bedroom unit in each building is reserved for the RCA and their apartment-mates.
 If you hope to be in a 4‐bedroom unit, you must be part of a four‐person group (or more if you have a split year position to fill) that will occupy the unit for the entire academic year.
 It is not possible to apply for a single unit type (4‐bedroom or 2‐bedroom) if that unit type is not available to you based on your group lottery number.
-If you cancel your Lease based upon the unavailability of unit type, the cancellation fee ($200) will still be charged to your student account.
+If you cancel your Apartment Contract based upon the unavailability of unit type, the cancellation fee ($200) will still be charged to your student account.